-Figure 2.38: The shape of the probability sum array

 Good; this is the expected shape.
 Now, to check that each and every value is 1.
 We use np.unique to show all the unique elements of this array.
 This is similar to DISTINCT in SQL.
 If all the probability sums are indeed 1, there should only be 1 unique element of the probability array: 1.

 Show all unique array elements with this code: